An industry super fund for all Australians

 Build your superannuation now by making voluntary after-tax contributions early.
 You can choose to make a one-off lump sum payment or set it up so that it happens on a regular basis.

-'After-tax contributions' refers to the money that you've already paid tax on and it won't be taxed again when you claim your super.
-However, your future investment earnings will be taxed in your superannuation account.
+'After-tax contributions' refers to the money that you've already paid tax on and it won't be taxed again when you contribute to your super.
+However, your future investment earnings will be taxed in your superannuation account and depending on your age may be taxed on withdrawal.

 All after-tax contributions are credited to your member account, which you can view in your transaction history at members' online.